huyingjie/notebook/source/neuroscience/depression.md

     **Finding core values is to build a safety environment.**

-  * 2 modes of processing: fast unconscious judgments and decisions about the potentiaol threats and rewards, and slower conscious detailed rational, verbal processes that occasionally override and correctyour initial intuitive decisions
+  * 2 modes of processing: fast unconscious judgments and decisions about the potential threats and rewards, and slower conscious detailed rational, verbal processes that occasionally override and correct your initial intuitive decisions

     **Alignment of your nonconscious-conscious processing leads to enhanced functional effectiveness, in all aspects of life.**